Dune: Awakening on Steam - User reviews, Price & Information

 Dune: Awakening is an Open World Survival RPG where you can fully immerse yourself in the epic world of Dune.
 Alone or with friends, explore a vast open world Arrakis, survive the sandworms, build a home, craft an ornithopter, and unravel the mystery of the missing Fremen.

-Dune: Awakening is a open world survival craft, survival and adventure game developed and published by Funcom.
+Dune: Awakening is a open world survival craft, survival and open world game developed and published by Funcom.

 Released on June 10th 2025 is available only on Windows in 14 languages: English, French, Italian, German, Spanish - Spain, Japanese, Korean, Polish, Portuguese - Brazil, Russian, Simplified Chinese, Traditional Chinese, Turkish and Ukrainian.